 Research Associate Professor

-Arrhythmias; Biomedical Imaging; Biophysical Modeling; Biophysics; Cardiopulmonary physiology; Cardiovascular Disease; Cytoskeleton and cell motility; Drug Design; Drug Design; Drug Development; Drug Transport; Electrophysiology; Image Processing and Analysis; Ion channel kinetics and structure; Membrane Biophysics; Membrane Proteins; Membrane Transport (Ion Transport); Molecular and Cellular Biology; Molecular Imaging Techniques; Muscle disease; Muscular Dystrophy; Preclinical Research; Protein Folding; Protein Function and Structure; Pulmonary Disease; Signal Transduction; Stem Cells
+Arrhythmias; Biomedical Imaging; Biophysics; Cardiopulmonary physiology; Cardiovascular Disease; Cytoskeleton and cell motility; Drug Design; Drug Development; Electrophysiology; Image Processing and Analysis; Ion channel kinetics and structure; Membrane Biophysics; Membrane Proteins; Muscular Dystrophy; Preclinical Research; Protein Folding; Protein Function and Structure; Pulmonary Disease; Signal Transduction

-My lab leverages real-time fluorescence imaging, optical force probes, genetics, molecular biology and peptide chemistry techniques to study mechanical stress and signaling in muscle and chondrocytes in in vitro disease models for muscular dystrophy and osteoarthritis.
-We use single cells assays and develops model systems of higher order differentiated tissue organoids.
+My lab leverages real-time fluorescence imaging, optical force probes, genetics, molecular biology and peptide chemistry to study how cellular mechanical stress is transmitted to signaling molecules in muscle and chondrocytes in in vitro disease models for muscular dystrophy and osteoarthritis.
+We use single cells assays and develop model systems of higher order differentiated tissue organoids.
 I have ongoing collaborations with researchers that use animal disease models in cardiomyopathy, muscular dystrophy, osteoarthritis and gastro-intestinal disease to test potential therapeutic interventions.